LucasHTMartins/LucasHTMartins.github.io/_blog/2024-08-05-Completing-a-CS-Degree-Through-Open-Source.md

 ## Advanced CS

-After completing the courses above, OSSU recommends that students choose a specialization based on interest and take every course within that subset.
+After completing the courses above, OSSU recommends that students choose one specialization based on interest and take every course within that subset.
 I am currently interested in the Advanced Programming and Advanced Systems courses and am planning to complete both tracks.

 ## Advanced Systems